yashaka/selene-with-docs/docs/contribution/how-to-write-docs.guide.md

 - In rare and reasonable cases, you can use an inline-style link.
 - Add HTML comment before reference list, to distinct list from the rest of content.
+- Place list of reference at the end of document.
+Preferably, in order of their appearance in text.

 <!-- markdownlint-disable MD046 -->
 === "Markdown"